roximn148/romanalfaz/README.md

   ```
 ## Usage

-`romanalfaz` provides `RomanAlfaz` class as a single convenience point of conversion.
+The `romanalfaz` package provides the `RomanAlfaz` class as a centralized,
-Instantiating it uses the included baseline 5000-word vocabulary for use.
-The
-`RomanAlfaz.suggest` function expects words input, so it's the user's responsibility
+easy-to-use interface for text transliterations.

+### Initialization and Input
+* **Built-in Vocabulary**: Instantiating the class automatically loads the include baseline, 5000-word vocabulary.
+* **Word-Level Inputs**: The `RomanAlfaz.suggest()` function processes _single words only_.
+It is
-to tokenize larger texts into word tokens.
+your responsibility to tokenize sentences or larger paragraphs into individual words

-`RomanAlfaz.suggest` output is always provided in three tiers (3-tuple),
+before passing them to the function.

+### Outputs and Edit Distance
+The RomanAlfaz.suggest() function always returns a **3-tuple** representing three matching tiers:
-1. Exact,
+1. Exact Matches,
-2. One-Edit, and
+2. One-Edit Distance Matches, and
-3. Two-Edits.
+3. Two-Edit Distance Matches

-The edit `distance` parameter controls which tiers to look for, the lower tiers
+The `distance` parameter determines the maximum search depth.
+The function
-will always be looked for, and the corresponding results will be provided.
+will always include the lowest tiers as well and return results across
+all matching levels up to your configured limit.

 ### Interactive Examples